 "To advance through research, education and symposia, an increased public awareness of the Cape Fear region's unique history."

-"Jonkonnu" or "John Kunering" at Christmas
+"Jonkonnu" or "John Kunering"

 Cape Fear Historical Instutute Papers

 “The John Kuners were a chief attraction of the Christmas

 An old Christmas tradition of Wilmington called “John Kunering”